MicrosoftDocs/power-pages-docs/power-pages-docs/security/site-checker-security.md

 contributors:
     - ProfessorKendrick
 ---
-# Security Checker
+# Security

-In this article, you learn about Site Checker diagnostics results for Security issues.
+In this article, you learn about Site Checker diagnostics results for security issues.

 ## Diagnostics